cloudigrade/shiftigrade/README.rst

     make oc-clean

-There are also other make targets available to deploy just the queue, db, or the project by itself, along with installing the templates and the ImageStream object.
+There are also other make targets available to deploy just the queue, db, or the project by itself, along with installing the templates.

 Testing